ericapio/pi-blaster/README.md

 ## How to start manually

-To start pi-blaster manually run:
+To start pi-blaster manually run and enable all the default pins:

     sudo ./pi-blaster

+To start pi-blaster manually and specify the pins you want PWM enabled on:

+    sudo ./pi-blaster 22 24 17 16

 ## How to uninstall

 Simply run: